Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Regional Storage.
 - [ ] Multi-Regional Storage.

+Given the requirements of accessing the archived data once a quarter (every 90 days), the most cost-efficient option for this access pattern would be **Coldline Storage**.
+Coldline Storage is specifically designed for data that is accessed infrequently, typically less than once a year, making it more cost-effective for quarterly access compared to other options.

+### Correct Answer:
+- **[1] Cold Storage.**

+### Explanation:
+- **Coldline Storage (Cold Storage)**: This is suitable for data accessed less than once a year.
+Since your data is accessed once every quarter, this fits well with the usage pattern and provides a cost-efficient solution.
+- **Nearline Storage**: More suitable for data accessed less than once a month but more frequently than Coldline.
+It would be less cost-efficient for quarterly access compared to Coldline Storage.
+- **Regional Storage**: This is designed for data that needs to be accessed frequently and stored in a specific region.
+It would be more expensive and unnecessary for infrequent, quarterly access.
+- **Multi-Regional Storage**: This is for data that needs to be accessed frequently across multiple regions.
+It is the most expensive option and not suitable for infrequent, quarterly access.

 **[⬆ Back to Top](#table-of-contents)**

 ### A team of data scientists infrequently needs to use a Google Kubernetes Engine (GKE) cluster that you manage.
 They require GPUs for some long-running, nonrestartable jobs.
 You want to minimize cost.
-What should you do?
+What should you do?  ---------------Issue

 - [ ] Enable node auto-provisioning on the GKE cluster.
 - [ ] Create a VerticalPodAutscaler for those workloads.